MEET THE ONEBALL EXECUTIVE TEAM

 "The Heart of Oneball"

-Chris is a born and raised Calgarian, currently working at Spartan Controls in Calgary.
+Chris is a born and raised Calgarian, currently working as an Engineer in Calgary.
 He graduated from the University of Alberta with a Chemical Engineering degree in 2011.
 Chris was first diagnosed with Testicular Cancer first 2006 at age 18, and a second time at age 23 during University.
 Having beat Cancer (not once, but twice!) at such a young age, he has wanted to give back to the Cancer community and help younger individuals understand and cope with Cancer.
 Chris is really enjoying being involved in oneball because of his connection to the disease, and their lighthearted approach to reaching their audience.
-Beyond oneball, Chris is also involved with United Way (via Spartan Controls) and the Cancer Connection program at the Canadian Cancer Society.
+Beyond oneball, Chris is also involved with United Way and the Cancer Connection program at the Canadian Cancer Society.
 His spare time is spent with family and friends, geeking out about the latest technology, and restoring his vintage car.

 VP of Communications